ECB may buy 'simple and transparent' ABS, says Mersch

 "We have to work in tandem with the markets, see what the market reaction is," Mersch said of ECB preparations to buy ABS.

 "Obviously we will not go into the area of buying the equity tranche.
-Anything else beyond has to be seen to be under discussion," he told a conference organised by European banking lobby AFME.
+Anything else beyond has to be seen to be under discussion," he added.

-Substantial efforts are under way to improve transparency and disclosure requirements of ABS across the EU, Mersch said.
+Substantial efforts were underway to improve transparency and disclosure requirements of ABS across the EU, Mersch said.

-Nomura bank has said the European securitisation market is about 650 billion-700 billion euros, half its pre-crisis size.

-Earlier this week AFME said the ECB and BoE must turn talk of reviving the ABS market into speedy action by easing what they see as punitive capital rules planned for the sector.

 Should it become clear that it would take too long to improve the regulatory requirements for ABS on a global scale, Mersch said Europe could go it alone.